Why connect on hate crime data?

 International norms and standards and national policies and laws provide a framework for cooperation.
 However, much more work is needed to spark and sustain effective action.
 The methods of connection and cooperation explored, experimented with and articulated by the Facing all the Facts project can lead to a more connected position on what needs to be monitored, prioritised and how.

 We do not underestimate the challenges of hostile political environments and the chronic lack of resources across Europe.
 However, we are inspired by the people we have talked to whose lives have been forever changed by hate and yet who work to raise awareness and to stop it happening to others.
 We are also inspired by the dogged determination of our ‘change agents’ who are personally and professionally driven to find solutions and to move the agenda forward.
 Through their voices, presented in this report, we see the development of what one interviewee called, an ‘anti-hate crime community’ of professionals across CSOs, law enforcement and the criminal justice system who are determined to work together to make the problem of hate crime and ways forward, visible and actionable.
 We hope that the ideas, tools and recommendations offered by this research help these efforts.

-Written by Robin Sclafani and Joanna Perry
+Robin Sclafani and Joanna Perry

 European Union Agency for Fundamental Rights (FRA) (2016).